uchechukwueze/HealthPulse-AI-An-Intelligent-Public-Health-Early-Warning-System-for-ASEAN/README.md

 # 💡 Solution

-HealthPulse AI transforms multiple health indicators into actionable intelligence for decision-makers.
+🥇Tanara AI transforms multiple health indicators into actionable intelligence for decision-makers.

 The system: